laserpants/powerpants/README.md

 There are two invariants that need to be enforced.
 Firstly, there mustn't be any duplicate keys.
 This is already taken care of by the data structure.
 Secondly, there shouldn't be any terms with coefficients equal to zero (i.e., things like 0x<sup>3</sup>).

-Our API should allow for `Polynomial` values to be created from lists of degree-coefficient pairs.
+Our API should allow for `Polynomial` values to be created from a list of degree-coefficient pairs.
 Using `fromListWith (+)`,  we make sure that values of keys that appear more than once in the list are added together.
 To eliminate zero coefficients, we can use the `filter` function in `Data.Map.Strict`.
 Here is what this might look like:

 ```haskell
 polynomial :: (Ord a, Algebra.Ring.C a) => [(Integer, a)] -> Polynomial a